-As Head of Domestic Abuse at Watson Woodhouse Solicitors I work with numerous local domestic violence organisations and hear daily accounts of victims whose lives have been ripped apart because of the physical, emotional or financial abuse they have suffered by someone close to them.
-I feel the draft domestic abuse bill is a positive step in recognising the complex nature of these crimes which cause immense distress and as it stands can often amount to a continuation of abuse.
+Head of Domestic Abuse at Watson Woodhouse Solicitors, Natalie Blake, commented: “My work with numerous local domestic violence organisations means I hear daily accounts from victims whose lives have been ripped apart because of the physical, emotional or financial abuse they have suffered by someone close to them.
+I feel the draft domestic abuse bill is a positive step in recognising the complex nature of these crimes which cause immense distress and as it stands can often amount to a continuation of abuse.”

 Posted: 25th October 2018

-Watson Woodhouse Solicitors are representing 44 Middlesbrough football fans who have launched an appeal to raise £100,000 through the crowdfunding site ‘Crowdjustice’ to help them pursue a claim for false imprisonment and breach of their Human Rights under Article 5, 8 and 10 of the European Convention of Human Rights.
+Watson Woodhouse Solicitors are representing 44 Middlesbrough football fans who have launched an appeal to raise £100,000 through the crowdfunding site ‘Crowdjustice’ to take action against police.
+The money raised will help them pursue a claim for false imprisonment and breach of their Human Rights under Article 5, 8 and 10 of the European Convention of Human Rights.

 The claim comes from an incident on 17th March 2015, when Middlesbrough football fans travelled to a Derby away game.
 Prior to the game officers from various police forces were involved in issuing a group of approximately 50 football supporters with dispersal notices pursuant to Section 34 and Section 35 Anti-Social Behaviour, Crime and Policing Act 2014 (“the 2014 Act”).
 This resulted in the fans losing their liberty for over four hours and, of course, missing the game.